-Arbroath Abbey is a sight to behold itself, but the town is equally proud of the Arbroath Smokie, which was first created in the village of Auchmithie.
+While you’re in Tay Country, a visit to the Angus town of Arbroath is a must – to try the Arbroath Smokie, which was first created in the village of Auchmithie.
 Its line-caught haddock, smoke-cured over smouldering oak chips, and still made here in several family-run smokehouses tucked in around the harbour.

 The beautiful surrounding countryside is a lovely place to spend a few days, with 10 Munros to conquer and the Angus Glens all yours to explore.

 The Cateran Trail is a circular route which encompasses the Angus countryside as well as Perthshire and starts and ends in the Perthshire town of Blairgowrie.
 It takes its name from cheeky cattle thieves known as Caterans who caused mayhem and mischief in times gone by.